EvWilson/spelunk.nvim/README.md

 - `add_mark_meta`
 	- Description: add a value to a string key in the current mark's metadata table, can be used to create aliases or otherwise (see `faqs/`)
 	- Parameters:
+		- `stack_idx: integer`: index of the intended stack
+		- `mark_idx: integer`: index of the intended mark
 		- `field: string`: field in the metadata object to assign to
 		- `val: any`: value to assign to the field

 - `get_mark_meta`
 	- Description: retrieve a value from a mark's metadata table
 	- Parameters:
+		- `stack_idx: integer`: index of the intended stack
+		- `mark_idx: integer`: index of the intended mark
-		- `mark: VirtualBookmark | PhysicalBookmark`: the mark to pull the value from
+		- `field: string`: field in the metadata object to pull the value of
 	- Returns:
 		- `any | nil`